 - Make sure nothing you remove from your garden, pond, or aquarium gets into the wild, you could be breaking the law if it does.
 Fly tipping green waste can have serious irreversible environmental impacts.
 Read more on restrictions around non-native plants.

 - Compost your plants!
 Home composting is environmentally-friendly and the compost will benefit your garden.
-Check first whether you have any invasive plants that can't be composted and find composting tips Keep an eye out for any regrowth in your compost heap and make sure it is broken down properly before using it in your garden.
+Making your own helps you to go peat free.
+Check first whether you have any invasive plants that can't be composted and view tips on composting.
+Keep an eye out for regrowth in your compost heap and make sure it is broken down properly before using it in your garden.

 - If you can't compost at home or have a plant that you can’t put in your council garden waste bin you could dry plants and burn them, but check that your local council will allow bonfires.

 Download or order free Be Plant Wise materials to refer back to in future.
 If you have an invasive plant causing problems in your garden or pond, don’t panic!
 Read more on managing invasive plants in your garden.

 - When you buy a new plant remove the surface layer of compost and wash the plant in a bucket, before you position it in your pond to remove any seeds or unwanted plant fragments.